Think about the last time you ordered something expensive online.

 Here are other major benefits of e-POD:

-Aside from the environmental benefit of saving paper, e-POD eliminates the need for manual data entry as well as the delay in data processing since information is delivered in real-time.
+Aside from the environmental benefit of saving paper, e-POD eliminates the need for manual data entry as well as the delay in data processing since information is delivered in real time.

 Provide faster service

 E-POD is faster than traditional paper POD.
-By using a web-based system, information is transferred in real-time, eliminating the need for drivers to report back to an office with a stack of paperwork at the end of the day that still needs to be processed.
+By using a web-based system, information is transferred in real time, eliminating the need for drivers to report back to an office at the end of the day with a stack of paperwork that still needs to be processed.

 Communication between your employees will also be faster as they’ll be talking through an app versus making phone calls, and there will no longer be the risk of information being misheard or misunderstood.
+And when drivers need to make delivery notes, they can do so using the delivery app on their smartphones.

 Improve on-site customer experience